log-oscon/Standards/Stylesheets/Coding Style.md

 ### Location-based Styling

 Never use it.
-We code mainly for WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
+We code mainly for WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (`.post-type`, `.single`, `.front-page`, `.home-page`, to name a few), but try not to.
 Add a modifier class to your block based on its location and apply your overrides/extensions to that class.

-(Outside the WordPress environment the advice is the same!)
+***Note:*** Outside of the WordPress environment the advice is the same!

 ## SCSS

 In writing SCSS (where all files end with a **`.scss`** and not a `.sass`), the above and all that follows, should be taken into account.
-If the guideline seems duplicated follow the one from the SCSS section.
+If the guideline seems duplicated follow the one from the SCSS section, for everything that's not mentioned fallback to the CSS guidelines.

 ### Declaration Order